stolostron/rhacm-docs/install/install_connected.md

 * Your Red Hat OpenShift Container Platform must have access to the Red Hat Advanced Cluster Management operator in the OperatorHub catalog.

-## Installing Red Hat Advanced Cluster Management for Kubernetes by using the CLI
+## Installing Red Hat Advanced Cluster Management from the CLI

 1. Create a namespace where the operator requirements are contained: